sejjy/mechabar/README.md

     ```

 ## Customization
-Feel free to modify the configuration files to fit your preferences.
+You can modify the configuration files to match your setup, but you will need to adjust the scripts and configuration accordingly if you use alternative tools or dependencies.

 ## Credits
 This configuration uses base modules and scripts from prasanthrangan's [hyprdots](https://github.com/prasanthrangan/hyprdots) which served as the foundation for this setup.